babel/website/docs/plugin-transform-runtime.md

 `string`, defaults to `@babel/runtime`.

-This option controls to which package of helpers `@babel/plugin-transform-runtime` will inject imports to.
+This option controls which package of helpers `@babel/plugin-transform-runtime` will use when injecting imports.
 It uses the following priority:
 - `moduleName` option, if specified
 - Helpers module suggested by any `babel-plugin-polyfill-*` plugin
   - `babel-plugin-polyfill-corejs3` suggests `@babel/runtime-corejs3`